la2050/archive/_projects/2015/volunteer-glendora.md

     - Total number of local social media friends and connections (Dream Metric)
     - Attendance at public/open streets gatherings (Dream Metric)
     - Residential segregation (Dream Metric)
-  Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: >-
-    One of our anticipated challenges will be to create a policy that dictates how the mobile tool trailer will be used within the community.
-Policies such as who utilizes the mobile tool trailer, where they can use it and for how long they can use it will be carefully considered to make sure that our program is as effective as possible.
-Another challenge is getting the word out that the trailer is available for use.
-To overcome this obstacle we will work with our social team to develop a positive eye catching campaign that reaches all ages within our community.
   Please explain how you will evaluate your work.: >-
     The City will keep track of how many groups or individuals reserve and utilize the mobile tool shed and what type of work they intend to complete